Which Auto Insurance Company Is Better – Progressive or Allstate?

 Progressive’s AM Best rating is an A+.

 Allstate is more than just an auto insurance company.
-In addition to offering the full range of insurance products, such as home, business, and life, Allstate also offers investment and retirement planning services.
+In addition to offering the full range of insurance products, such as home, business, life, and roadside assistance coverage, Allstate also offers investment and retirement planning services.

 Allstate operates through its network of over 12,000 agents throughout the country.
 Their agents are called captive agents, meaning that they only work with the Allstate company and don’t have access to any other insurance company.